andreamichaelmsft/avnm-lab/README.md

             1. The **Destination** should describe the default route (**IP address 0.0.0.0/0**).

             1. The **Next hop** should be a **Virtual appliance** and its address will be `10.0.3.68`, which represents the Azure Firewall's IP address.

+               > As mentioned above, the ARM template does not create a Azure Firewall instance.
+This IP is purely an example.

             1. **Add** the routing rule to the routing rule collection.